tochman/the_blue_print/chapters/03-state-and-props.md

 ## Managing Complex State: Objects and Arrays

 As your components grow in complexity, you might need to manage state that consists of objects or arrays.
-React requires that you treat state as immutable—instead of modifying existing objects or arrays, you create new ones with the desired changes.
+React requires that you treat state as immutable.
+Instead of modifying existing objects or arrays, you create new ones with the desired changes.

 ::: example
 ```jsx